singhpk05/git0-test/README.md

 # git0-test
-This repo is a test repo for me to get back on track with git basics.
+This repo is a test repo to get back on track with git basics.